Track 0 Mission

 Farhana Yamin, Founder and CEO

-An internationally recognized environmental lawyer, climate change and development policy expert, she has advised leaders and countries for 20 years.
+An internationally recognized environmental lawyer, climate change and development policy expert, she has advised leaders and countries for over 20 years.
 In addition to founding Track 0 she is an Associate Fellow at Chatham House, a visiting Professor at University College London and a member of the Global Agenda Council on Climate Change at the World Economic Forum.
-She has published numerous books and articles on the nexus of climate change and development and served as an advisor to the European Commission on Emissions Trading Directive from 1998-2002, later serving as Special Advisor to Connie Hedegaard, EU Commissioner for Climate Action for 2012-2013.
-From 2010-2012 she oversaw the Children’s Investment Fund Foundation multimillion dollar investments and continues today to provide research and strategy development for a number of foundations.
 Between 1996 and 2002, she was Lead Author for three assessment reports for the Intergovernmental Panel on Climate Change on adaptation and mitigation issues.
 She continues to provide legal, strategy and policy advice to NGOs, foundations and developing nations on international climate change negotiations under the UNFCCC.

 Isabel Bottoms, Research and Policy Engagement